 Online Poker Up to PokerStars

-In 1999, Paradise Poker took over the lead with improved software, graphics, and more games, and PartyPoker opened in the summer of 2001.
-PartyPoker is known for its large-scale promotional campaigns and tournaments, which have rightly made them the leader online poker start of the two-thousandth.
+In 1999, Paradise Poker took over the lead with improved software, graphics and more games and PartyPoker opened in the summer of 2001.
+PartyPoker is known for its large-scale promotional campaigns and tournaments which have rightly made them the leader online poker start of the two-thousandth.
 It was here that the $1,000,000 tournament first appeared.

 Emergence of PokerStars

-Later in the fall of 2001, PokerStars launched a Play Money Beta, and by December, real money games were available.
-PokerStars has taken a big step up from its competitors by offering users even better graphics and animation.
-The client has basic game statistics, as well as the ability to take notes on opponents and upload their own avatars.
-In addition to Hold’em, there were also Omaha and Stud poker, mostly limited format but also Pot Limit tables.
-The first account on the site was created by Swedish player Oscar «pokermaniac» Hornell.
-The PokerStars Room offered a wide selection of tournaments – an important innovation in online poker that played a major role in the poker boom.
-Over the next couple of years, Pacific Poker (later renamed 888poker), Absolute Poker, Bodog, and Full Tilt Poker have become industry leaders.
+Later in the fall of 2001, PokerStars launched a Play Money Beta, and by December, real money games went live.
+PokerStars has taken a big step up from its competition with their new provided users even better graphics and animation.
+The client has basic game statistics as well as to take notes on opponents and upload their own avatars.
+Besides Hold’em there were also Omaha and Stud poker, mostly in the limited format but also some tables of Pot Limit.
+The very first account on the site was created by the Swedish player Oscar «pokermaniac» Hornell.
+PokerStars Room offered a great selection of tournaments – one of the most important online poker innovations that played a huge role in the poker boom.
+Along with PokerStars, the following had become leading companies in the industry within the last few years: Pacific Poker – later to be rebranded as 888poker, Absolute Poker, Bodog, Full Tilt Poker.

 Chris Moneymaker wins WSOP 2003